lcrawlab/mvMAPIT/README.md

 implementation](https://github.com/lorinanthony/MAPIT) by Crawford et al. (2017)[^1] for any number of traits as described by Stamp et al. (2022)[^2].

+mvMAPIT is implemented as a set of R and C++ routines, which can be carried out within an R environment.
 ### Introduction

-Epistasis, commonly defined as the interaction between multiple genes, is an important genetic component underlying phenotypic variation.
-Many statistical methods have been developed to model and identify epistatic interactions between genetic variants.
+Epistasis, commonly defined as the interaction between genetic loci, is known to play an important role in the phenotypic variation of complex traits.
+As a result, many statistical methods have been developed to identify genetic variants that are involved in epistasis, and nearly all of these approaches carry out this task by focusing on analyzing one trait at a time.
 However, because of the large combinatorial search space of interactions, most epistasis mapping methods face enormous computational challenges and often suffer from low statistical power.
-In Crawford et al. (2017)[^1], we present a novel, alternative strategy for mapping epistasis: **the MArginal ePIstasis Test (MAPIT)**.
-Our method examines one variant at a time, and estimates and tests its \"marginal epistatic effects\" \-\-- the combined pairwise interaction effects between a given variant and all other variants.
-By avoiding explicitly searching for interactions, our method avoids the large combinatorial search space and improves power.
-Our method is novel and relies on a recently developed variance component estimation method for efficient and robust parameter inference and p-value computation.

-While **MAPIT** only takes one phenotype of interest into account for the computation of variance components, **mvMAPIT** takes any number of phenotypes into account.
-It computes variance components for each individual phenotype, recovering the results of **MAPIT**, and additionally it computes variance components for each combination of phenotypes.

-mvMAPIT is implemented as a set of R and C++ routines, which can be carried out within an R environment.
+Previous studies have shown that jointly modeling multiple phenotypes can often dramatically increase statistical power for association mapping.
+Therefore, here we present the **multivariate MArginal ePIstasis Test (mvMAPIT)** – a multi-outcome generalization of a recently proposed epistatic detection method which seeks to detect *marginal epistasis* or the combined pairwise interaction effects between a given variant and all other variants.
+By searching for marginal epistatic effects, one can identify genetic variants that are involved in epistasis without the need to identify the exact partners with which the variants interact – thus, potentially alleviating much of the statistical and computational burden associated with conventional explicit search based methods.
+Our proposed mvMAPIT builds upon this strategy by taking of correlation structures between traits to improve the identification of variants involved in epistasis.
+We formulate mvMAPIT as a multivariate linear mixed model and develop a multi-trait variance component estimation algorithm for efficient parameter inference and *P*-value computation.
+Together with reasonable model approximations, our proposed approach is scalable to moderately sized GWA studies.

-### The Model
+### The Method

-Add text.
+The **multivariate MArginal ePIstasis Test** is a multi-outcome extension of the statistical framework MAPIT which aims to identify variants that are involved in epistatic interactions by leveraging the correlation structure of non-additive genetic variation that is shared between multiple traits.
+The key idea behind the concept of marginal epistasis is to identify variants that are involved in epistasis while avoiding the need to explicitly conduct an exhaustive search over all possible pairwise interactions.
+As an overview of mvMAPIT and its corresponding software implementation, we will assume that we have access to an GWA study on `N` individuals denoted as `D = {X,Y}` where `X` is an `N x J` matrix of genotypes with `J` denoting the number of SNPs (each of which is encoded as `{0,1,2}` copies of a reference allele at each locus `j`) and `Y` denoting a `N x D` matrix holding `D` different traits that are measured for each of the `N` individuals.

+The goal of mvMAPIT is to identify variants that have non-zero interaction effects with any other variant in the data.
+To accomplish this, we examine each SNP in turn and assess the null hypothesis that the variance component is zero.
+In practice, we use a computationally efficient method of moments algorithm called MQS to estimate model parameters and to carry out calibrated statistical tests within mvMAPIT.

 ## Installation